Seminar: Walk While Work - UX-Driven Development of Player Type-Centric Motion Games

 17.12.2021 – tbd (maybe nothing)

-The Kick-off and the following meeting will be done virtually.
-We will assess the option to do other meetings in presence.
+The Kick-off and the following meetings will be done virtually.
 We will use MS Teams for this.
-The link will be provided here in the first lecture week.
+The link will be provided in the first lecture week via CMS.

 Passing the seminar & grading

 This seminar is split into three mandatory parts (part I-III) and an optional part in the lecture free period (part IV) [Please note: there might be a chance that we cannot offer part IV in general.
 It depends on the Corona situation in February/March].
 The latter part might provide you with a bonus to the final grade.
 Every part is graded separately, see below what needs to be done per part.
 For the final grade we calculate the average of these three grades and will round them to the better grade.
 After this, we apply the potential bonus from the optional part IV.

 To pass the seminar, you need to be present on all dates, need to attend every experiment that is conducted during the optional part IV (we advise every group to stick with a one hour experiment, so this will cost you between 0-3 hours in the lecture free period, depending on how many groups are interested in doing part IV) and pass part I, II and III (i.e., receive at least a 4.0 in each part).